danielfm/smudge/README.md

 [1] D-Bus implementation for GNU/Linux do not support passing the context, so only the track under the cursor will be played

-The resulting buffer loads the `spotify-remote-mode` by default.
+The resulting buffer loads the `global-spotify-remote-mode` by default.

 **Tip:** In order to customize the number of items fetched per page, just change the variable `spotify-api-search-limit`: